FLFGC/FLFGC.github.io/README.md

-THIS PROJECT IS NOW ARCHIVED AND NO LONGER MAINTAINED.
+THIS PROJECT IS CURRENTLY UNDER CONSTRUCTION BY [SMITHY](https://twitter.com/smithmfjankens) & [twitter](https://twitter.com/ccurly3)

-# Ohio FGC Website
+# Florida FGC Website

-The Ohio Fighting Game Community is pretty large and separated.
-The amount of times I run into new players and they say they couldn't find any information about the scene is way more than it should be.
-So this website is an attempt to help consolidate information to make it easier for people to find the events and players near them.
+The Florida Fighting Game Community is pretty large and separated.
+This website is an attempt to help consolidate information to make it easier for people to find the events and players near them.

-If you think something should be added to the site, get in contact with me here or on [twitter](https://twitter.com/codecory).
+If you think something should be added to the site, get in contact with us here or on twitter.

-You can view the site [here](https://ohiofgc.com)
+You can view the site [here](https://flfgc.com)